-This deliverable addresses a technical audience that is familiar with the setup of GNU/Linux base system for embedded as well virtual machine computing.
+This deliverable addresses a technical audience that is familiar with the setup of GNU/Linux base system for embedded, and virtual machine computing.
 It is divided in three main sections:

-- I. Architectural considerations on security and integrity - 2.
-Developer's Manual for packaging software inside the DECODE OS - 3.
+1. Architectural considerations on security and integrity

+- 2. Developer's Manual for packaging software inside the DECODE OS - 3.
 Developer's Manual for releasing the DECODE OS for various platforms

-All readers are advised to go through section I which also informs the work in WPI on the architecture of DECODE.
+All readers are advised to go through section 1 which also informs the work in WP1 on the architecture of DECODE.